-As noted above, no other activities, to which this condition applies, were undertaken during the reporting period of the 2022 annual report.
+As noted above, no other activities, to which this condition applies, were undertaken during the reporting period for the 2023 annual report.

 The Proponent shall notify the Agency and Indigenous groups in writing no later than 30 days after the day on which there is a change of operator for the Designated Project.